Most dangerous viruses Avian influenza, Ebola, and Zika:

 6. Junin virus is associated with Argentine hemorrhagic fever.

 People infected with the virus experience tissue inflammation, sepsis, and skin bleeding.
-The problem is that the symptoms may seem so common that the disease is rarely detected or identified in the first instance.
+The problem is that the symptoms may seem so familiar that the disease is rarely detected or identified in the first instance.

 7.The.
 The Crimea-Congo fever virus is infected by infection.